mpounsett/no-response-issue/no-response-issue.md

 F> expect: an empty answer section.
 F> expect: flag: aa to be present
 F> ~~~~

-F> That new types are to be expected is specified in Section 3.6, [@!RFC1035].
+That new types are to be expected is specified in Section 3.6, [@!RFC1035].
 Servers that don't support a new type are expected to reject a zone that contains a unsupported type as per Section 5.2, [@!RFC1035].
 This means that a server that does load a zone can answer questions for unknown types with NOERROR or NXDOMAIN as per Section 4.3.2, [@!RFC1034]. [@!RFC6895] later reserved distinct ranges for meta and data types which allows servers to be definitive about whether a query should be answerable from zone content or not.

 ### Testing Header Bits